IncroyablePix/Trema/README.md

 Sets the title of the window.
 The last Title element will be applied.
 - *content*: The title string

+#### WindowData
+Sets the window main options. **Some options might recreate a context and a window which is costly.**
+- fullscreen: Boolean value hinting the window to go fullscreen
+- titlebar: Boolean value toggling the title bar.
+Enabled fullscreen overrides this value to true.
+- width: The width of the window (Including the frame)
+- height: The height of the window (Including the frame)
+- *content*: None

 ### Body
 Body is an element that will contain the actual elements.
 Right under the **body**, you need to have a *Layout* which will contain the different elements.